|

 and my doctors have said that it's not going to get

+any worse."
 Things were looking good, heading to

 OFSAA.
 Unfortunately, a key technical error proved disastrous,